 What Are Synthetic Opioids?

-Synthetic Opioids is a general term for drugs that simulate the effects that Opioids have on the body.
+Synthetic Opioids is a general term for man-made drugs that simulate the effects that Opioids have on the body.
 They are usually created for the treatment of severe pain, to surpass the limitations on natural and semi-natural Opioids.
 However, more and more Synthetic Opioids are being produced illegally by Drug Trafficking Organizations, (DTOs).

 What Are Synthetic Opioids?

 Opioids get their name from Opium, a flower that produces numbing and euphoria in people.
 Inside Opium are several natural components that have each been studied and harnessed to produce new medications.
-Synthetic Opioids, or Novel Synthetic Opioids, are drugs that were made in a lab to simulate the effects that opioids have on the brain.
+Synthetic Opioids, or Novel Synthetic Opioids, are drugs that were made in a lab to simulate the effects that natural Opioids have on the brain.
 While this category can include certain Prescription Opioids, like Methadone, it also includes Schedule I substances produced in illegal labs, such as Fentanyl-analogues.

 Common Synthetic Opioids